computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 Your next task is to generate clusters for the target words in `test_input.txt` based on a feature-based (not dense) vector space representation.
 In this type of VSM, each dimension of the vector space corresponds to a specific feature, such as a context word (see, for example, the term-context matrix described in [Chapter 15.1.2 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/15.pdf)).

+You will calculate cooccurrence vectors on the Reuters RCV1 corpus.
+Download a [tokenized and cleaned version here](http://www.cis.upenn.edu/~cis530/18sp/data/reuters.rcv1.tokenized.gz).
+The original is [here](https://archive.ics.uci.edu/ml/datasets/Reuters+RCV1+RCV2+Multilingual,+Multiview+Text+Categorization+Test+collection).
+Use the provided script, `makecooccurrences.py`, to build these vectors.
+Be sure to set D and W to what you want.

-Since it can take a long time to build cooccurrence vectors, we have pre-built a set, included in the data.zip, called `coocvec-500mostfreq-window-3.vec.filter`.
+It can take a long time to build cooccurrence vectors, so we have pre-built a set, included in the data.zip, called `coocvec-500mostfreq-window-3.vec.filter`.
 To save on space, these include only the words used in the given files.
-(The code we used is: `makecooccurrences.py`, and the data is: `/home1/a/acocos/data/reuters.rcv1.tokenized.gz` in case you want to generate your own vector space models)

 You will add K-means clustering to `vectorcluster.py`.
 Here is an example of the K-means code: